zoran123456/Backtracking/README.md

 # Backtracking
-Various C# backtracking algorithms for studying
+Various C# backtracking algorithms you can study or implement

 Currently project contains following algorithms: